syrkis/btc2sim/docs/slides.md

 # Overview

-The project^[https://github.com/syrkis/c2sim/] uses JAX^[https://github.com/google/jax/] throughout, with JaxMARL's^[https://blog.foersterlab.com/jaxmarl/] [@rutherford2023] SMAX as the main environment.
-The agents are modelled using behaviour trees (BT) stored in a sqlite3 database (we call it BTBank).
+The project^[https://github.com/syrkis/c2sim/] uses JAX^[https://github.com/google/jax/] throughout, with JaxMARL's^[https://blog.foersterlab.com/jaxmarl/] [@rutherford2023] StarCraft II-like SMAX as the environment.
+The agents are modelled using behaviour trees (BT).
+BTs are defined using a domain specific language (DSL) developped for the purpose.
 The ollama^[https://ollama.com/] library is used for the language modelling to map game states to human language and BTs, and vice versa.

 ## Overview (cont.)